wp-plugins/facebook-album-sync/readme.txt

 == Frequently Asked Questions ==

 = How Does the plugin work =
-Go to http://wordpress.org/extend/plugins/facebook-album-sync/installation/ for instructions.
+Go to [Installation](http://wordpress.org/extend/plugins/facebook-album-sync/installation/ “Installation Information”) for instructions.

 = Do you offer support =